tomas-mraz/vulkan/README.md

 ## MoltenVK on iOS

 The following steps are needed when developing for iOS and **not** using the `goki` tool.
-When using the `goki` tool, you just need to run `goki setup ios` once to create the framework and then `goki build` will always copy the framework for you.
+When using the `goki` tool, you just need to run `goki setup ios` once to create the framework and then `goki build` will always copy the framework and set the environment variables for you.
 This information only exists for reference if you are not using the `goki` tool, and should not be relevant for most people.

 Download the MoltenVK asset from [the MoltenVK GitHub actions](https://github.com/KhronosGroup/MoltenVK/actions).
 Then, copy it to the `~/Library/goki` directory, and make a `.framework` by running: